Insider Tips on a Great Escape at Georgia’s Second Largest State Park

 An interview with Hard Labor Creek State Park Campground Host, Sue Pannell

-A trip to Hard Labor Creek State Park offers that breath of fresh air we all need right now, with plenty of ways to enjoy your freedom from hiking to biking 20+ miles of trails, swimming at the lakeside beach, fishing, star gazing or taking advantage of one of Georgia’s best golf values at The Creek Golf Course.
+A trip to Hard Labor Creek State Park offers that breath of fresh air we all need right now, with plenty of ways to enjoy your freedom from hiking to biking 20+ miles of trails, 51 tent, trailer, and RV campsites, 20 recently-renovated cottages, swimming at the lakeside beach, fishing, star gazing or taking advantage of one of Georgia’s best golf values at The Creek Golf Course.
 Plus, at Georgia’s second largest state park there is plenty of space to reconnect with nature while maintaining a safe social distance.

 For the insider scoop on an amazing escape at the park, we sat down with campground host Sue Pannell.
 Now in her fourth year as a volunteer host at Hard Labor Creek State Park, Sue is often one of the first people welcoming campers to the park and sharing all the best tips for an unforgettable escape.
 Read on to discover her secrets for yourself.